goodbomb/react-redux-webpack-starter/README.md

 See http://marmelab.com/blog/2015/12/17/react-directory-structure.html
 and http://survivejs.com/webpack_react/structuring_react_projects/

 This application architecture follows a more modern convention for React application architecture than what most people use in their boilerplate code and tutorials.
-The structure of the Viu application will be organized hierarchically by _domain_ instead of _nature_ (the conventional architectural pattern).
+The structure of this application should be organized hierarchically by _domain_ instead of _nature_ (the conventional architectural pattern).
 The application structure looks something like this:

 ```